opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 >
 > Setting `MODELDIR` to an empty string will download the models without sharing them among worker nodes.
 This configuration is intended as a quick setup for testing in a single-node environment.
 >
-> In a multi-node environment, go to every K8s worker node to make sure that a ${MODELDIR} directory exists and is writable.
+> In a multi-node environment, go to every k8s worker node to make sure that a ${MODELDIR} directory exists and is writable.
 >
-> Another option is to to use K8s persistent volume to share the model data files.
-For more information click [here](https://github.com/opea-project/GenAIInfra/blob/main/helm-charts/README.md#using-persistent-volume).
+> Another option is to to use k8s persistent volume to share the model data files.
+For more information see [Using Persistent Volume](https://github.com/opea-project/GenAIInfra/blob/main/helm-charts/README.md#using-persistent-volume).

 ## Deploy the use case
 The `helm install` command will initiate all the aforementioned services such as Kubernetes pods.